vemuri02/vemuri02/README.md

 - Validate system-wide KPIs: FPS, latency, throughput, power, and accuracy with real-world testbeds.

 ---
+> *“Optimizing intelligence — from Voxel Grids to Silicon Gates.”*

 Feel free to explore my repositories and projects to see how I tackle real-world problems using these advanced techniques.
 I am always looking for new challenges and opportunities to collaborate on impactful AI research!